 First things first – congratulations on your new puppy!
 With this new addition to your family comes equal parts joy and responsibility and a lot of unconditional love.
 We’re sharing the essentials that all puppies need in their new home.

-6. Grooming supplies – grooming needs and the associated supplies will vary by the breed, but all dogs will need a brush, a toothbrush, dog toothpaste, dog shampoo and conditioner, nail clippers and ear cleaning solution to help keep them healthy and thriving.
+Grooming needs and the associated supplies will vary by the breed, but all dogs will need a brush, a toothbrush, dog toothpaste, dog shampoo and conditioner, nail clippers and ear cleaning solution to help keep them healthy and thriving.
 Brushing your dog improves the quality of their coat and is a natural bonding experience for them.

 While it will take same time to figure out just which toys your puppy prefers, a rope toy and some balls for fetch training are really great places to start.
 Toys keep puppies occupied and offer a great way to expend some of that endless puppy energy.
 Make sure the toys you buy are durable and safe for your dog to prevent choking and other hazards.

 Puppyhood is the ideal time to train your dog.
 This is especially true when it comes to potty training.
 Treats can be a vital part of training as they provide positive encouragement for your dog.
 We offer a variety of dog treats that can act as training treats, including our Carnivore Crunch treats.
 These are soft, freeze dried raw treats that dogs love and are quick to eat up.
 They are also less than 3 calories per treat.